Gluten-Free Tabbouleh Made with Quinoa

 Rosie, my middle one, won’t eat bananas and doesn’t much care for papayas, but set a plate of stinky cheese or a bowl of curried mussels in front of her and she’s quite content.

 In this recipe, I’ve swapped out the bulgur for quinoa.
 It feels like an appropriate switch since both grains are similar in size and texture.
-I like the quinoa tabouleh because it’s packed with more protein than most grains and also happens to be naturally gluten free.
+I like the quinoa tabbouleh because it’s packed with more protein than most grains and also happens to be naturally gluten free.
 Win win.

-One important consideration when cooking with quinoa, especially if you are feeding kids, is to rinse it before cooking.
 Quinoa is coated with a compound called saponins, which adds a mildly bitter flavor.
 Some brands come pre-rinsed of their saponins, and should be labeled accordingly.
 But what I tend to buy grains in the bulk bins with no label to indicate if the saponins have been removed or not.
-To eliminate them myself, I put the quinoa into a fine mesh colandar and run it under warm water for at least a minute, pushing the quinoa around in the strainer as I go.
+To eliminate them myself, I put the quinoa into a fine mesh colander and run it under warm water for at least a minute, pushing the quinoa around in the strainer as I go.
 You can always set a bowl beneath the colander to catch that water and use it to hydrate your plants (or wash your hair.
 Have we just discovered a new-fangled protein rinse?).

 This time of year when tomatoes and cucumbers are starting to appear, I like to dice those up and add them to the mix, along with plenty of fresh parsley, mint, and lemon.
 While feta and chopped nuts aren’t necessarily traditional tabbouleh ingredients, they deliver flavor and texture, not to mention a bump in protein.

 It’s tasty as a side, or a vegetarian main.
 I bet you will like it..and you never do know, maybe your kids will too.